Dotnet-Boxed/Templates/README.md

 <h1><a href="https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate">ASP.NET MVC Boilerplate</a></h1>

 <p>A professional ASP.NET MVC template for building secure, fast, robust and adaptable web applications or sites.
-It provides the minimum amount of code required on top of the default MVC template provided by Microsoft.</p>
+It provides the minimum amount of code required on top of the default MVC template provided by Microsoft.
+Find out more at <a href="http://rehansaeed.co.uk/asp-net-mvc-boilerplate">RehanSaeed.co.uk</a> or the <a href="https://visualstudiogallery.msdn.microsoft.com/6cf50a48-fc1e-4eaf-9e82-0b2a6705ca7d">Visual Studio Gallery</a>.</p>

 <img alt="ASP.NET-MVC-Boilerplate Logo"
      border="5"